-Analysis of data for recruits and post-recruits uses data from different gear types.
+Analysis of data for recruits and post-recruits for each ground uses data from different gear types.
 The standard king scallop dredges do not sample scallops under 95 mm (i.e. recruits) as efficiently as either the juvenile or standard queen scallop dredges.
-As such, the combined data from the juvenile and standard queen dredges is used to generate the survey index for recruits whilst for post-recruits data combined from the standard king and queen dredges are used.
+As such, the combined data from the juvenile and standard queen dredges is used to generate the survey index for recruits whilst for the post-recruit index data combined from the standard king and queen dredges are used.